Clericus Cup: News coverage

 Despite the league's amateur status, it has attracted the attention of the professional football community.
 The president of the Union of European Football Associations (UEFA) called the inauguration of Clericus Cup III (the 2009 season) "evidence of success" of the league.
 In 2009, the major Italian newspapers covered the league as a novelty – including Corriere della Sera, Il Giornale, Corriere dello Sport, and the anti-clerical La Repubblica.
 A video featuring a player from the Urbanium's team is available on the web.
 Voice of America reported on the North American College's road to the championship game in 2009.

 In the first two seasons, international newspapers often focused on events peripheral to the game itself.
 During the Clericus Cup II season, several international newspapers found the hyper-enthusiasm of the fans newsworthy.
 Redemptoris Mater's club, in particular, generated a very noisy fan base.
 The Pontifical North American College also employed a megaphone that annoyed both opposing players and neighbors alike.
-This led the local government to pass an ordinance banning the use of tambourines, percussion instruments, and loud speakers during morning hours - when most of the league's games are played.
+This led the local government to pass an ordinance banning the use of tambourines, percussion instruments, and loud speakers during morning hours – when most of the league's games are played.
 The media coverage has increased the profile of the league, whose talent continues to improve each year.

-The British press is fascinated by the Cup's use of a blue card, which British reporters labelled "the sin bin."
+The British press has covered the Cup's use of a blue card, which British reporters labelled the sin bin.
 Instead of the red and yellow cards, the blue card is a 5-minute bench penalty for unsportsmanlike play.